hopandfork/hopandfork.github.io/_drafts/post-zero-en.md

 specific content or revolutionary news, on the contrary its scope is marking the start of a new project packed with interesting posts and contents.

-Hop and Fork project was founded by a group of students attending their ME in Computer Science in University of Rome Tor Vergata.
+Hop and Fork project was founded by a group of students attending their MSE in Computer Science in University of Rome Tor Vergata.
 Between a coffee at the bar and a chat in the corridors, we spend a great amount of time in project related both to university and our jobs.
 Exam after exam, project after